To be able to use our single line handwriting fonts you will need suitable software.

 For instructions on font installation please go to here.

-There are two ways to add your single line svg font to Inkscape whic are the same for the Hershey Text and Hershey Advanced extensions:-
+There are a number different ways to add your single line svg font to Inkscape, dependent on whether you are using the Hershey Advanced or Hershey Text extensions:-

-Method 1 - Copy the SVG version the font (the file that ends with .svg) to the Inkscape svg_fonts folder.
+Copy the SVG version the font into the correct folder.

-Method 2 - Specify the font path in Hershey Text or Hershey Advanced
+Method 1 - Specify the Font Name in Hershey Advanced

 Under the 'Render' tab use the drop down menu to set the Font face to 'Other (given below)' and in the 'Name/Path:' box enter the full path to the font (see example below).